Harnett County Traffic Ticket Attorney

 We Fight To Protect Your Rights And Driver’s License

 A traffic ticket carries more than a fine.
 Paying the penalty or being found guilty can result in points being assessed to your driving record.
 If you get a certain number of points within a specific period, the DMV could suspend your driver’s license.
 Additionally, your insurance company could raise your rates.
 However, you can seek to avoid these consequences by contesting your citation.
 But because the legal process can be complex, it may be in your best interests to retain the services of an attorney.

 For trusted legal counsel, reach out to Cotten Law Firm.
 Our Harnett County traffic ticket lawyer, Jeremy Cotten, will handle your case personally.
 We will learn about what happened from your perspective and analyze the facts to determine a path forward.
 The legal strategy we develop will account for your specific needs and goals.
 Recognizing how a citation can negatively impact your future, we will fight hard to seek a favorable outcome, working to protect your rights and driving privileges.

-If you got ticketed for speeding or other traffic violation, turn to our traffic ticket attorney in Harnett County for dedicated advocacy.
-Schedule a free initial consultation by calling (919) 587-8544 or submitting an online contact form today.
+If you got ticketed for speeding or other traffic violations, turn to our traffic ticket attorney in Harnett County for dedicated advocacy.
+Schedule a free initial consultation by calling 984-600-3090 or submitting an online contact form today.